omise/omise-android/README.md

     ```

     > **Note**
-    > Ensure you enter the supported payment methods with your account's capabilities.
-If not it won't able to create a source to continue the payment process.
+    > Ensure you are adding payment methods supported by the account.
+    > If not, you won't be able to create a source to continue the payment process..

 After the end user selects and creates a payment source, the activity result callback will be called; handle it as follows: